Mic92/python-mpd2/doc/topics/commands.rst

-              Clients that are connected via UNIX domain socket may use this command to read the tags of an arbitrary local file (URI beginning with "file:///").
+              Clients that are connected via UNIX domain socket may use this command to read the tags of an arbitrary local file (URI is an absolute path).

 .. function:: MPDClient.readcomments(uri)

               Read "comments" (i.e. key-value pairs) from the file specified by "URI".
-This "URI" can be a path relative to the music directory or a URL in the form "file:///foo/bar.ogg".
+This "URI" can be a path relative to the music directory or an absolute path.

               This command may be used to list metadata of remote files (e.g. URI beginning with "http://" or "smb://").